Gami-Hiro/BT5153-GroupProject-Team3/README.md

 Code > DataScraping > each brands's scraping codes

 ## EDA and Data Preprocessing
-EDA and the following data preprocessing is executed in the code.
+EDA and the data preprocessing is executed in the code.

 Path of Code:
 Code > EDA_and_Processing > EDA_after_processing.ipynb
 Code > EDA_and_Processing > EDA_before_processing.ipynb
+Code > EDA_and_Processing > Text_Cleaning.ipynb.ipynb

 ## LSTM
 We constructed a base-line model with long-short term memory networks (LSTM).LSTM can learn long term relation ship of the contexts, using previous words and image to generate the next word in sequence.